 Kiwi Health Benefits

-Promotes the immune system thanks to its vitamin C content, potentiated by the existence of many other minerals and vitamins that make it much more valuable than pharmaceutical preparations.
-Because kiwis are winter fruit and may be stored quite easily for weeks or even months in the refrigerator, they are very beneficial in preventing colds and flu.
+Kiwi health benefits promote the immune system thanks to their vitamin C content, potentiated by many other minerals and vitamins that make them much more valuable than pharmaceutical preparations.
+Because kiwis are winter fruits and may be stored quite easily for weeks or months in the refrigerator, they are very beneficial in preventing colds and flu.

-Vitamin C does not destroy viruses, nor does it prevent flu.
+Vitamin C does not destroy viruses or prevent flu.
 However, it strengthens the body’s resistance and helps mitigate the disease’s effect, making it less severe and shorter.
-Eating kiwis regularly (one a day, at least) is beneficial for anyone suffering from any infectious disease, whether in the acute phase or recovery.
+Eating kiwis regularly (one a day, at least) benefits anyone suffering from any infectious disease, whether in the acute phase or recovery.

-Enriches the blood, thus reducing anemia – Kiwis can be very beneficial in cases of anemia because of their iron, vitamin C, and copper content (the latter two facilitate the absorption and assimilation of iron) and folates.
+1. Kiwi health benefits (Enrich the blood, thus reducing anemia) – Kiwis can be very beneficial in cases of anemia because of their iron, vitamin C, and copper content (the latter two facilitate the absorption and assimilation of iron) and folates.
 This is particularly true when this condition is due to iron deficiency.

-Benefits to mother and fetus during pregnancy – Kiwis are highly recommended because they stimulate the immune system and promote blood production.
+2. Kiwi health benefits (Benefits to mother and fetus during pregnancy) – Kiwis are highly recommended because they stimulate the immune system and promote blood production.
 But there is another reason: they are rich in folates, which help prevent spinal column congenital disabilities such as spina bifida.

-Reduces excess cholesterol and arteriosclerosis – The soluble vegetable fiber in kiwis minimizes the absorption of cholesterol and its precursors in the intestine, which reduces its level in the blood.
+3. Kiwi health benefits (Reduces excess cholesterol and arteriosclerosis)—Kiwis’ soluble vegetable fiber minimizes the absorption of cholesterol and its precursors in the intestine, reducing their levels in the blood.
 This eliminates one cause of arteriosclerosis: excess cholesterol in the bloodstream.

-Kiwis are also rich in antioxidant vitamins such as C and E, preventing cholesterol from adhering to arterial walls and forming atheroma plaque.
-Their high potassium content and low amount of sodium contribute to the prevention of hypertension.
+Kiwis are also rich in antioxidant vitamins such as C and E, which prevent cholesterol from adhering to arterial walls and forming atheroma plaque.
+Their high potassium content and low sodium content also contribute to the prevention of hypertension.

-Increases stamina in athletes – An experiment conducted at the University of Beijing demonstrated that athletes who eat kiwis show a 24 percent increase in energy over the control group.
+5. Kiwi health benefits (Increases stamina in athletes) – An experiment conducted at the University of Beijing demonstrated that athletes who eat kiwis show a 24 percent increase in energy over the control group.
 The Chinese investigators attribute this result to the kiwi’s vitamin C and mineral richness.

 Kiwi Scientific Facts